citp/privacy-policy-historical/t/ti/tim/times.com.md

 ### **COPPA Compliance**

 Except for [The Learning Network](http://www.nytimes.com/learning/index.html), The New York Times does not knowingly collect or store any personal information, even in aggregate, about children under the age of 13.
 The Learning Network is a free service for parents, teachers and students, and does not require registration.
-For any questions concerning The Learning Network, please contact: Katherine Schulten, NYTimes.com, 500 7th Avenue, 8th Floor, New York, NY 10018.
-Telephone: 646 698 8000.
+For any questions concerning The Learning Network, please contact: Katherine Schulten, NYTimes.com, 620 8th Avenue, 9th Floor, New York, NY 10018.
+Telephone: (212) 556-8391.
 [More](http://www.nytimes.com/ref/membercenter/help/privacy.html#KidsPrivacy).

 ### **How To Contact Us**

-For any questions or comments regarding our information or security practices, you may contact us by e-mail at feedback@nytimes.com or by mail at Privacy at Customer Care, 229 West 43rd Street, NY, NY 10036.
+For any questions or comments regarding our information or security practices, you may contact us by e-mail at feedback@nytimes.com or by mail at Privacy at Customer Care, 620 8th Avenue, 21st Floor, New York, NY 10018.
 The New York Times is a TRUSTe licensee and you may [contact TRUSTe](http://www.truste.org/consumers/watchdog_complaint.php) if you feel a privacy question is not properly addressed.